FreedomBen/findref/README.md

     findref [options] match_regex [start_dir] [filename_regex]

     Arguments:

         match_regex:  This is an RE2 regular expression that will be matched against lines in each file, with matches being displayed to the user.

-				start_dir:  This optional argument sets the starting ddirectory to crawl looking for eligible files with lines matching match_regex.
+        start_dir:  This optional argument sets the starting directory to crawl looking for eligible files with lines matching match_regex.
 Default value is the current working directory, AKA `pwd` or `.`

         filename_regex:  This optional argument restricts the set of files checked for matching lines.
 Eligible files must match this expression.
                          Default value matches all files

     Options:

         -d | --debug
               Enable debug mode
         -h | --hidden
               Include hidden files and files in hidden directories -i | --ignore-case
               Ignore case in regex (overrides smart-case)
         -m | --match-case
               Match regex case (if unset smart-case is used) -v | --version
               Print current version and exit

 ### Examples: